gardener/gardener/docs/api-reference/core.md

 <p>
 <p>SeedSettingOwnerChecks controls certain owner checks settings for shoots scheduled on this seed.</p>
 <p>Deprecated: This field is deprecated.
 The &ldquo;bad-case&rdquo; control plane migration is being removed in favor of the HA Shoot control planes (see <a href="https://github.com/gardener/gardener/issues/6302">https://github.com/gardener/gardener/issues/6302</a>).
-The field will be locked to false in a future version of Gardener.
+The field is locked to false (i.e. if the field value is true a validation error will be returned).
 In this way gardenlet will clean up all owner DNSRecords.
-Finally, the field will be removed from the API.
-Set this field to false to be prepared for the above-mentioned locking.</p>
+Finally, the field will be removed from the API in a future version of Gardener.</p>
 </p>
 <table>
 <thead>